Arkwright Mill, Rochdale: History

 Rochdale rose to prominence during the 19th century as a major mill town and centre for textile manufacture during the Industrial Revolution.
 It was a boomtown of the Industrial Revolution, and amongst the first ever industrialised towns.
 The Rochdale Canal—one of the major navigable broad canals of the United Kingdom, which opened between 1798 and 1804—was a highway of commerce during this time.
 It was used for the haulage of cotton, wool and coal to and from the area.

 Rochdale's early industry was the production of woollen flannel, and the cotton industry grew up alongside it.
 Water-powered cotton spinning mills were built on the Roch in the 1780s and 1790s, but as late as 1818 there were only seven cotton mills in Rochdale itself.
 By the 1840s, however, cotton had overtaken wool in importance, although the wool industry enjoyed a resurgence during the Lancashire Cotton Famine of the 1860s.

-In 1882, Rochdale the home of industrial co-operatives, embraced the joint stock limited company and new mills were financed and built.
+In 1882 Rochdale the home of industrial co-operatives, embraced the joint stock limited company and new mills were financed and built.
 Its ownership model was slightly different from that of Oldham, and more shares remained in the hands of the operatives.
 The Rochdale Limiteds were some of the first to adopt ring spinning.

 Arkwright Mill was built in 1885 by the Arkwright Cotton Spinning Co and used both ring frames and spinning mules.

 The industry peaked in 1912 when it produced 8 billion yards of cloth.
-The Great War of 1914–1918 halted the supply of raw cotton, and the British government encouraged its colonies to build mills to spin and weave cotton.
+World War I halted the supply of raw cotton, and the British government encouraged its colonies to build mills to spin and weave cotton.
 The war over, Lancashire never regained its markets.
 The independent mills were struggling.
 The Bank of England set up the Lancashire Cotton Corporation in 1929 to attempt to rationalise and save the industry.
 Arkwright Mill, Rochdale was one of 104 mills bought by the LCC, and one of the 53 mills that survived through to 1950.

 The mill was closed by Courtaulds in 1980.